 There came a time when I realised that I needed to include art, symbol and metaphor to the mainstream counselling techniques I was using so as to help my clients give voice to what’s buried deep within their psyche.
 This holistic approach, known as Holistic Counselling, enabled them to get to the root of the problem by using language that goes beyond words to where it mattered most.

-The clients I have worked with range from the preschooler to the senior living in residential care.
-Holistic Counselling isn’t just talk therapy but can include modalities such as the following which I learned from Dr. Patricia Sherwood of Australia in her course on holistic counselling.
-Coupled with a postgraduate degree in professional counselling from Swinburne University, you could say I now have the best of both worlds.
+The clients I work with range from preschoolers to seniors living in residential care.
+Holistic Counselling is both talk therapy using Egan’s Model of The Skilled Helper as well as the offer of creative modalities.
+I took the course from Dr. Patricia Sherwood in Western Australia and coupled with a postgraduate degree in professional counselling from Swinburne University, as well as clinical social work from my Master in Social Work degree, you could say I now have the best of all worlds.

 👉🏼 Colour & Artistic Communication

 👉🏼 Clay work